What is graduate supply?

 What search filters impact graduate supply?

 We are able to provide graduate supply data for some (but not all) of the job attributes in our search experience: function, occupation, title, skills, credentials, and keywords.
 In other words, adding these filters to your search will change the graduate supply.

-Graduate supply is not impacted by experience level or industry.
+Graduate supply is not impacted by experience level.

 How do you define each of your degree types?